kevindees/travis-ci-wordpress/README.md

 [Travis CI](https://travis-ci.org/) WordPress configuration and setup for PHP 5.6 and 5.5 for composer and PHP Unit tests.
 Read more about [Continuous Integration from Martin Fowler](http://martinfowler.com/articles/continuousIntegration.html).

-- With this setup WordPress is fully loaded and run before tests are run.
+- With this setup, WordPress is fully loaded before tests are run.
-- Any WordPress hooks will not be implemeneted - like `add_action` and `add_filter`.
-You can configure it to be otherwise but for my needs I have not (no instructions for this).
+- Any WordPress hooks will not be implemented - like `add_action` and `add_filter`.
+You can configure it to be otherwise but for my needs, I have not (no instructions for this).
 - This configuration is only setup for [composer](https://getcomposer.org/) package projects ([using composer](https://getcomposer.org/doc/01-basic-usage.md)).
 Edit the `composer.json` to your specification and needs.

-Composer's default is [PHP Unit 4.8](https://phpunit.de/manual/4.8/en/writing-tests-for-phpunit.html) because I need compatability with PHP 5.5.9.
+Composer's default is [PHP Unit 4.8](https://phpunit.de/manual/4.8/en/writing-tests-for-phpunit.html) because I need compatibility with PHP 5.5.9.
 If you do not have these requirements update the `composer.json` file accordingly.

 ## Travis CI Tests

-Simply use this project as your base configuration and you are ready to go.
-Otherwise, copy the files and configurations you need.
+Use this project as your base configuration and you are ready to go.
+Otherwise, copy the files and settings you need.

 When you push to GitHub with Travis CI integrated your Tests in the `tests` folder will be run as expected.